Venues for Live Performances

 Mahalia Jackson Theater for the Performing Arts

-The Mahalia Jackson Theater for the Performing Arts leads the way for the resurgence of New Orleans Broadway events and opera performances.
-Named after the famous gospel singer, the theater re-opened in 2009 following damages from Hurricane Katrina in 2005.
-The Mahalia Jackson Theater hosts traveling Broadway shows, Opera shows, and several other high-profile concerts.
+Located in Louis Armstrong Park, the Mahalia Jackson Theater for the Performing Arts is a stellar venue for New Orleans Broadway events, ballet, opera, modern dance, and more.
+Named after the famous New Orleans-born gospel singer, the theater re-opened in 2009 following damages from Hurricane Katrina.

 Location: 1419 Basin Street, New Orleans, LA 70116